AccessTufts 2019 Benefit Information

 Health Care and Dependent Care Flexible Spending Accounts (FSAs) allow you to set aside a portion of your pay on a pretax basis to pay for eligible health, dental, vision, child care and adult/elder care expenses.
 The money you contribute to these plans reduces your taxable income, thereby reducing your overall income tax.
 Each year, employees must actively enroll in the Health Care and Dependent Care FSAs via eServe during the open enrollment period to participate for the next calendar year.

-2017 IRS maximum limits are as follows:
+2020 IRS maximum limits are as follows:

-Healthcare FSA funds are front loaded onto the card in full
+- Healthcare FSA funds are front loaded onto the card in full

-Dependent Care funds are added to the card as they are accrued; costs exceeding the balance on the card must be paid for out of pocket and a claim will need to be submitted
+- Dependent Care funds are added to the card as they are accrued; costs exceeding the balance on the card must be paid for out of pocket and a claim will need to be submitted

-Registering on the EBPA website: Please go to www.ebpabenefits.com and click "Sign In" under "Member Access."
-Then enter "Tufts" for the "Employer Name."
-On the next page click "Flexible Spending Accounts."
-Then on the next page select "New User" to register.
-Here, for the Employee ID, make sure to use your Social Security Number.
-On the dropdown for "Registration ID", you either choose "Employer ID" and enter CBA10803 or choose "Card Number" and enter the number from the front of your EBPA Debit Card.
 Eligibility-If you do not enroll within 31 days of the date you are first eligible, you will not be able to enroll until the next annual open enrollment, unless you experience a Qualified Status Change.
 See Change in Benefits Election after Change in Life Status (Qualified Status Changes. *Note If your share of the cost of Health, Dental, or Vision coverage, or daycare provider cost under the Dependent Care Flexible Spending Account, significantly increases or coverage is significantly curtailed, you may change your current election and elect similar coverage offered by the University for the balance of the plan year.
 Cost increases imposed by a daycare provider who is your relative are not considered significant and your Dependent Care Flexible Spending Account election cannot be changed for the balance of the plan year on account of such expense.

-or faculty member with at least a half time (as determined by the academic department), two- semester appointment
+or faculty member with at least a half time (as determined by the academic department), two- semester appointment.

 See pages 5-8 of the Summary Plan Description for Benefits Eligible Employees for full Eligibility information for Staff, Faculty, Dependents, and Retirees.